Meloxicam withdrawal isn’t as challenging as opioid or alcohol withdrawal are. Find out what the anti-inflammatory’s

 Meloxicam Half-Life: How Long Does Withdrawal Last?

-The elimination half-life — the length of time it takes the body to metabolize and get rid of half of the drug in your system — of meloxicam is 15-20 hours.
+The elimination half-life — the length of time it takes the body to metabolize and get rid of half of the drug in your system — of meloxicam is 15 to 24 hours.
 There is no known “rebound” worsening of symptoms after stopping meloxicam, so the only effect of stopping meloxicam will be the unmasking of symptoms that were suppressed by the drug.
-The return of any symptoms will last as long as the condition causing them is active, and does not depend on the medication itself.
+The return of any symptoms will last as long as the condition causing them is active and does not depend on the medication itself.
 As mentioned, meloxicam has no withdrawal symptoms.

 Meloxicam Withdrawal Medications

-There are no specific safety concerns about withdrawing from meloxicam, such as there are with alcohol withdrawal, so there is no direct requirement to use any withdrawal medication.
+There are no specific safety concerns about withdrawing from meloxicam, such as with alcohol withdrawal, so there is no direct requirement to use any withdrawal medication.
 However, to prevent the return of the pain or inflammation that the meloxicam was suppressing, a health care provider may want to prescribe another treatment to help with the symptoms.
-Other treatments could be other inflammation-suppressing medications (such as prednisone, other NSAIDs, or anti-rheumatics), pain medication (such as other NSAIDs, or acetaminophen) or physical anti-inflammatory and pain treatments (such as physical therapy, acupuncture, ice, elevation, compression and rest).
+Other treatments could be other inflammation-suppressing medications (such as prednisone, other NSAIDs or anti-rheumatics), pain medication (such as other NSAIDs or acetaminophen) or physical anti-inflammatory and pain treatments (such as physical therapy, acupuncture, ice, elevation, compression and rest).

 Meloxicam Withdrawal Deaths